+972 Magazine: History, goals, management structure

-"Born in the summer of 2010 as an umbrella outfit for a group of (mostly) pre-existing blogs. ...
-The site is now an online home for more than a dozen writers, a mix of Israelis, binational American- and Canadian-Israelis, and two Palestinians, all of whom occupy, if you'll forgive the term, space on the spectrum of the left."By January 2012 about 15 journalists were affiliated with +972, and most wrote in English for a largely American audience.
+By January 2012, about 15 journalists were affiliated with +972, and most wrote in English for a largely American audience.

 +972 has a horizontal, collaborative organizational structure.
 Proposed new members are "voted on by the group and can be rejected".
 The collaborative hires and fires the editor, who does not have authority to hire or fire members.

 The website has an "unorthodox journalistic ethos: All the website's bloggers have complete freedom to write whenever and whatever they want".
 According to The Nation, editors do not make assignments:

-"There is no hierarchy.
-Two rotating editors [recently changed to one editor] copy-edit and do a light legal sweep on each story. ...
-If they see something that needs to be changed for legal reasons, they'll notify the writer before making the change."